Optical Counterparts to X-ray sources in LSST DP1: Methods

 The LSST Data Preview 1 (DP1) contains the first data collected by the Vera C. Rubin Observatory and offers the first look at the characteristics and capabilities of the data that will eventually be in LSST.
 The dataset consists of images taken by LSSTComCam between November 9 and December 12, 2024 and covers an area of approximately 15 sq. deg.
 We selected six of the fields observed by DP1: 47 Tucanae (47 Tuc), the Extended Chandra Deep Field South (E-CDF-S), the Euclid Deep Field (EDF-S), the Fornax Dwarf Spheroidal Galaxy (Fornax dSph), and two science validation fields, one at low galactic latitude (SV\_95\_-25) and one at low ecliptic latitude (SV\_37\_7) \citep{Rubin:DP1}, excluding the Seagull Nebula field which contains extensive nebulosity.
 These fields were observed repeatedly in the $ugrizy$ bands over several nights.
 Observations were made in observing epochs on a given target field, with 5--20 visits in each of three loaded filters at a time.
 Each visit consists of one 30 second exposure covering approximately half a square degree.

 The spatial distribution and coverage of the DP1 fields, and the temporal distribution of observations by field and filter can be found in the DP1 science paper \citep[][figures 4-6]{Rubin:DP1}.
-The number of visits per field by filter is given in Table \ref{table:visits}.
+The fields were not observed equally and in particular, the E-CDF-S field approaches 10 year survey depths.
+The number of visits per filter is given in Table \ref{table:visits}.
 The cumulative imaging depth at S/N = 5 expressed as a limiting magnitude in each field exceeds 26th in the most observed regions in each field and is visualized in figure 3 of the \textit{Rubin Observatory Plans for an Early Science Program} document \citep{RTN-011}.

 For DP1 data, we adopt the Rubin convention of referring to a single-epoch detections within science images as a \Source{} and the astrophysical object associated with a given detection as an \Object.
 To draw this distinction, we refer to Rubin data products such as \Source{}s and \Object{}s in teletype for the remainder of the paper.
 In other words, every \Object{} will usually have multiple associated \Source{}s, with each \Source{} corresponding to an observation in one single-epoch science image, also known as a \visitIm.
 DP1 consists of five types of data products, which are described in detail in \cite{Rubin:DP1}: images, catalogs, maps, metadata, and ancillary data products.
 We utilize the \Object{} catalog \citep{object}, which contains 2,299,726 \Object{}s---detections on \deepCoadd{} images \citep{deepcoadd} made by stacking all available \visitIm{}s \cite{visit_image}.
 To produce lightcurves and calculate time-series features, we require per-visit photometry.
 We use the \ForcedSource{} catalog \citep{ForcedSourceOnObject}, which contains forced photometry at the position of detected \Object{}s in each \visitIm.